Establishing the Dark Matter Relic Density in an Era of Particle Decays: Implications for Dark Matter

-In Figure \ref{fig:4} we illustrate some example parameter ranges which reproduce the observed dark matter relic density for the case of non-thermal production without chemical equilibrium with $n=0,1,-1$.
-In particular, we highlight that changes in $n$ has a modest impact on the appropriate $T_{\rm RH}$ required to reproduce the relic density, however there is a great degree of freedom in $\eta\equiv b/m_\phi$ which can lead to substantially larger impact on the required value of $T_{\rm RH}$ needed to reproduce the observed dark matter relic density.
+In Figure \ref{fig:4} we illustrate some example parameter ranges which reproduce the observed dark matter relic density for the case of non-thermal production without chemical equilibrium for $n=0,1,-1$.
+In particular, we highlight that changes in $n$ have a modest impact on the appropriate $T_{\rm RH}$ required to reproduce the relic density, however there is a great degree of freedom in $\eta\equiv b/m_\phi$ which can lead to substantially larger impacts on the required value of $T_{\rm RH}$ needed to reproduce the observed dark matter relic density.

-Note that if the branching fraction of $\phi$ decays, controlled by $b$ is sufficiently large, the dark matter will enter equilibrium in which case the contribution from non-thermal production is reduced due to dark matter annihilations.
+Note that if the branching fraction of $\phi$ decays (controlled by $b$) is sufficiently large, the dark matter will enter equilibrium in which case the contribution from non-thermal production is reduced due to dark matter annihilations.
 The production of dark matter due to $\phi$ decays can maintain the dark matter at an equilibrium abundance past $T\sim M_X$ and dark matter only freezes out at $T\sim T_{\rm RH}$, when dark matter production ceases.
-Thus the period of freeze-out is during the era of radiation domination.
-As argued in \cite{Gelmini:2006pw} (Case 4), this leads to a scaling of the radiation dominated relic density $\Omega_{\rm RD}$ due to the difference in the entropy density between $T_{\rm RH}$ and the radiation domination freeze-out temperature $T_{\rm FO}$.
-Specifically, the dark matter relic abundance will be $\Omega_X\sim(T_{\rm FO}/T_{\rm RH})\Omega_{\rm RD}$.
-Since the freeze-out occurs during radiation domination, the relic abundance will be largely insensitive to the temperature dependance of the initial expansion rate.
+Thus the period of freeze-out occurs during the era of radiation domination.
+As argued in \cite{Gelmini:2006pw} (Case 4), this leads to a scaling of the radiation dominated relic density due to the difference in the entropy density between $T_{\rm RH}$ and the radiation domination freeze-out temperature $T_{\rm FO}$.
+Specifically, the dark matter relic abundance will be $\Omega_X\sim(T_{\rm FO}/T_{\rm RH})\Omega_{\rm RD}$ where $\Omega_{\rm RD}$ is the dark matter abundance expected from thermal freeze-out during radiation domination.
+Since in this case freeze-out occurs during radiation domination, the relic abundance will be largely insensitive to the temperature dependance of the initial expansion rate.